No Way Out (2007): Preliminary matches

 The first match that aired was the six-man tag team match between the team of The Hardys (Matt Hardy and Jeff Hardy) and Chris Benoit and the team of MNM (Johnny Nitro and Joey Mercury) and Montel Vontavious Porter (MVP).
-The match began with Porter and Benoit, and Benoit gained the early advantage over Porter.
-The Hardy's and Benoit remained with the advantage until MNM got involved in the match.
+The match began with MVP and Benoit, and Benoit gained the early advantage over MVP.
+The Hardys and Benoit remained with the advantage until MNM got involved in the match.
 MNM illegally double teamed The Hardys while the referee was distracted.
 Benoit was then tagged into the match, and MNM attempted to perform a Snapshot on Benoit.
 Benoit, however, countered the maneuver into a Crippler crossface on Mercury, who submitted, meaning The Hardys and Benoit won the match.

 The next match was a Cruiserweight Open for the WWE Cruiserweight Championship.
-The match began with Scotty 2 Hotty against Daivari; Hotty eliminated Daivari via pinfall after performing the Worm.
-The Cruiserweight Champion, Gregory Helms, then entered the match and eliminated Hotty via pinfall after he performed a Double knee facebreaker on Hotty.
-Funaki was the next participant to enter the match; however, he was eliminated via pinfall after Helms executed a Crossbody into a pin while holding onto Funaki's tights.
+The match began with Scotty 2 Hotty against Daivari; Scotty eliminated Daivari via pinfall after performing the Worm.
+The Cruiserweight Champion, Gregory Helms, then entered the match and eliminated Scotty via pinfall after he performed a Double knee facebreaker on Scotty.
+Funaki was the next participant to enter the match; however, he was eliminated via pinfall after Helms executed a crossbody into a pin while holding onto Funaki's tights.
 Shannon Moore was the fifth entrant into the gauntlet, but was eliminated via pinfall after Helms performed a Double knee facebreaker on him.
 Jimmy Wang Yang, the sixth entrant, eliminated Helms via pinfall after performing a Hurricanrana pin.
 Jamie Noble was the seventh entrant into the Gauntlet match, but he was eliminated via pinfall after Yang performed a moonsault into a pin.
 The final entrant, Chavo Guerrero, pinned Yang after a frog splash, thus winning the title.

-The third match was a Mixed tag team match between the team of Finlay and Little Bastard and the team of The Boogeyman and Little Boogeyman.
+The third match was a mixed tag team match between the team of Finlay and Little Bastard and the team of The Boogeyman and Little Boogeyman.
 The match started off with Finlay against The Boogeyman while Little Bastard hid under the ring.
 Finlay gained the advantage over Little Boogeyman as he threw him over the top rope onto ringside, where Little Bastard pulled Little Boogeyman under the ring.
 As Little Bastard finally entered into the ring, he ran out to ringside in fear of The Boogeyman, which led to The Boogeyman chasing him around the ring.
 This distracted the referee, allowing Finlay to hit Little Boogeyman with a shillelagh and pin him for the win.